ezheidtmann/tractor/README.md

 Partials can also be called from within other partials.
 When doing so you will always specify their path from the partials folder, not relative to where the partial is (if the partial is inside a folder).

+### Repeating partials

+You can repeat partials using the "repeat" directive displayed below.
+The attributes of the `<partial>` element are propogated to the top-level template element; the repeat directive then works as normal.

 ## Layout and Regions

 One of the most powerful features of Tractor is template inheritance.
 With it you are able to create various static templates and  dynamically apply them to pages of content.